beccha/ofxparser/README.md

 OFX Parser
 =================

-## This is a fork of [okonst/ofxparser](https://github.com/okonst/ofxparser)
+This is a fork of [oriatec/ofxparser](https://github.com/oriatec/ofxparser)

-Added support PHP 8
-Remove Investment Support
-Fix depreciation and refactor

 --------------------